-Goodwill arising from the acquisition of a business, including those purchased by consolidated subsidiaries, is amortized by the straight-line method over the period corresponding to the premium of the acquired business.
-Losses may be recognized if the profitability of the acquired business decreases, or if the Group withdraws from or sells the business during the period the Group expected the return.
+Goodwill arising from the acquisition of a business, including those purchased by consolidated subsidiaries, has been amortized by the straight-line method over the period corresponding to the premium of the acquired business.
+With the voluntary adoption of IFRS in fiscal 2014, however, goodwill will no longer be amortized.
+Losses may be recognized if the profitability of the acquired business decreases, or if there is a withdrawal or a selling of the business during the period returns from the acquired business are expected.